Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ## <a name="list-custom-roles"></a>Listar funções personalizadas

-- Para listar todas as funções personalizadas, utilize o [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) comando.
+- To list all your custom roles, use the [Get-AzRoleDefinition](/powershell/module/az.resources/get-azroledefinition) command.

     ```azurepowershell
     Get-AzRoleDefinition | ? {$_.IsCustom -eq $true} | FT Name, IsCustom